 How to Make Roasted Red Potatoes

 - Dry the potatoes after washing.
 It may sound obvious that you need to scrub your potatoes well.
 But what people often forget, is that you need to DRY your potatoes after washing them.
 Two things happen if your potatoes are not fully dried.
 One, the seasonings will not be able to coat your potatoes evenly.
 And secondly, the potatoes will steam instead of roast in the oven.
-To dry the potatoes, I simply let air dry on a clean kitchen towel or use a clean towel to pat dry.
+To dry the potatoes, I simply let them air dry on a clean kitchen towel or use a clean towel to pat dry.